zipevo/zipcore-lib/docs/core-concepts/transaction.md

 - `disableDustOutputs` does not check for dust outputs being generated
 - `disableMoreOutputThanInput` avoids checking that the sum of the output amounts is less than or equal to the sum of the amounts for the outputs being spent in the transaction

-These are the current default values in the Dashcore library involved on these checks:
+These are the current default values in the Zipcore library involved on these checks:

 - `Transaction.FEE_PER_KB`: `10000` (satoshis per kilobyte)
 - `Transaction.FEE_SECURITY_MARGIN`: `15`